ozanmuyes/admin/src/listeners/README.md

 Listeners are (obviously) counter-parts of corresponding event (or events).
-Each and every file in this directory (`/src/listeners`) will be automatically initialized whenever it exports an initialization function.
+Each and every file in this directory (`/src/listeners`) will be automatically initialized whenever it exports an initialization method.
 Preferably as default export.
+The instance of the registrar event bus will be passed as the first argument of the initialization method to register (`bus.$on`) callbacks.

 On initialization process the listener SHOULD register its appropriate callback to the event or the events interested in.
 One thing to note here those callbacks SHOULD NOT be exported.
 Also know